UN offers mediation to put Libya back on path to election

 On Thursday, Libya found itself once again with two prime ministers -- Tripoli-based Dbeibah, who has refused to cede power except to an elected government, and former interior minister Fathi Bashagha, backed by the parliament hundreds of miles to the east.

+Reacting to the statement from Western foreign ministers, Bashagha tweeted that his government's "mission" was to "organise presidential and parliamentary elections transparently and without delay".

-In his inaugural speech, Bashagha accused Dbeibah and his allies of shutting the country's airspace and detaining three ministers to prevent them reaching the assembly to be sworn in.
+In his inaugural speech on Thursday, Bashagha had accused Dbeibah and his allies of shutting the country's airspace and detaining three ministers to prevent them reaching the assembly to be sworn in.

 Gaddur appeared on Libya Al-Ahrar news channel saying: "I'm in good health and I wasn't harmed or mistreated."